-Condition 68 (Schedule 3) of Development Consent SSD-6764 provides the requirements for the development of the SIMP as detailed in Table 1.
+Condition 68 (Schedule 3) of Development Consent SSD-6764 provides the requirements for the development of the SIMP as detailed in Table 1-1.
 Development Consent Condition 69 requires that WCPL must implement the approved Social Impact Management Plan for the development.

-Development Consent (SSD-6764) Condition SIMP Section Social Impact Management Plan 68.
-Within 12 months of the commencement of development under this consent, unless the Secretary agrees otherwise, the Applicant must prepare a Social Impact Management Plan to the satisfaction of the Secretary.
-This plan must: (a) be prepared by suitably qualified and experienced persons whose appointment has been endorsed by the Secretary; Section 8 (b) be prepared in consultation with Council, the CCC and the local community of Wollar; Section 1.3 (c) identify negative social impacts resulting from the project during operations and following closure, in both a local and regional context; Sections 3.2 and 3.3, Appendices A.3 and C (d) include an adaptive management and mitigation program to minimise and/or mitigate negative social impacts during operations and following closure; Sections 4 and 5 (e) include a detailed description of the measures that would be implemented to: Section 4.1 maintain and manage land and assets owned by the Applicant in Wollar Village; Sections 4.1, 4.3.3 and assist in maintaining services for the local community, including postal services, public ablution facilities and the Rural Fire Service; and 4.4 Section 4.5 • minimise the adverse social impacts associated with mine closure. (f) include a program to monitor, review and report on the effectiveness of these measures including updating the plan three years prior to mine closure.
+Development Consent (SSD-6764) Condition SIMP Section Socia al Impact Management Plan 3 Within 12 months of the commencement of development under this consent, unless the Secretary agrees otherwise, the Applicant must prepare a Social Impact Management Plan to the satisfaction of the Secretary.
+This plan must: (a be prepared by suitably qualified and experienced persons whose appointment has been endorsed by the Secretary; Section 8 (b be prepared in consultation with Council, the CCC and the local community of Wollar; Section 1.3 (0 identify negative social impacts resulting from the project during operations and following closure, in both a local and regional context; Sections 3.2 and 3.3, Appendices A.3 and C (C include an adaptive management and mitigation program to minimise and/or mitigate negative social impacts during operations and following closure; Sections 4 and 5 (6 e) include a detailed description of the measures that would be implemented to: maintain and manage land and assets owned by the Applicant in Wollar Village; Section 4.1 assist in maintaining services for the local community, including postal services, public ablution facilities and the Rural Fire Service; and Sections 4.1, 4.3.3 and 4.4 Section 4.5 • minimise the adverse social impacts associated with mine closure.
+Section 4.5 (f)) include a program to monitor, review and report on the effectiveness of these measures including updating the plan three years prior to mine closure.
 Sections 5 and 6

-Table 1Development Consent (SSD-6764) Condition 68
+Table 2-1 Development Consent (SSD-6764) Condition 68